Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Goal and tasks.

-Organizes the search for preschoolers of the best way to achieve the goals of the project.
+Organizes preschoolers’ search for the optimal way to achieve the project’s goals.

 Helps in analysis